Confused About Which Prepaid Travel Card to Buy?

 Why Use PTC.

-• Transparent, up-to-date fees: we standardise fees, limits and FX for apples-to-apples comparisons.
+We standardise fees, limits and FX for apples-to-apples comparisons.

-• UK-focused advice: across travel, business and digital wallets.
+Across travel, business and digital wallets.

-• Independent reviews: provider pages with pros/cons and user ratings.
+Provider pages with pros/cons and ratings.

-• Security & regulation: FCA/e-money info, safeguarding and dispute guidance.
+FCA/e-money info, safeguarding and dispute guidance.

 Trusted Providers